-Oksana Kravtsova, General Director of Eurostroy Group of Companies, is confident that public spaces in residential complexes are valued by buyers in any segment of real estate and always give the object additional competitive advantages.
-Such spaces began to develop actively about ten years ago, when developers and buyers realized that the concept of “house” is not limited only to an apartment, but includes courtyards, halls and surroundings - all that residents of the complex come into contact with every day.
+Oksana Kravtsova, General Director of Eurostroy group of companies, is confident that public spaces in residential complexes are appreciated by buyers in any segment of real estate and always give the object additional competitive advantages.
+Such spaces began to develop actively about ten years ago, when developers and buyers realized that the concept of "home" is not limited to an apartment, but includes courtyards, halls and surroundings - everything that residents of the complex come into contact with every day.

 Mass market aside

 However, not all experts agree that public spaces are needed in all segments of housing.
-“If we talk about the mass market and comfort, then the unusual infrastructure, unless it is family centers or small joint spaces, is redundant.
-There is no need for a pool or gym for residents only - they can choose the hall they like, for example, next to work.
-And if there really is a need, then this is the tenant who bought the commercial space in the house.
-The same applies to the rest - cafes, coworking and so on.
-It’s not necessary to create infrastructure in the house and “hang up” its contents on all residents, it will only be harmful, ”said Roman Miroshnikov, executive director of Oykumen.
+“If we talk about the mass market and comfort class, then the unusual infrastructure, unless it is family centers or small joint spaces, is redundant.
+There is no need for a pool or a gym just for residents - they can choose the gym they like, for example, next to work.
+And if there really is a need, then the tenant who bought the commercial space in the house will do it.
+The same applies to the rest - cafes, coworking spaces, and so on.
+There is no need to create infrastructure in the house and delegate its maintenance on all tenants, it will only harm", - says Roman Miroshnikov, executive director of "Oykumena" company.

-In order for public spaces to be in demand, the developer must rely primarily on the target audience of the project and the features of the location.
-“For example, in the privilege complex“ Privilege ”on Krestovsky Island, we landscaped and landscaped the Malaya Nevka embankment, and also equipped modern moorings for yachts and boats.
-Also in the "Privileges" created a spacious two-level lobby, which is a kind of buffer zone between the living space and the street.
-A bar with original cuisine, live music and a summer terrace is open here, a cigar club with international status is operating, and a round-the-clock service service is available that provides a wide range of services, ”Ms Kravtsova lists.
+In order for public spaces to be in demand, the developer must rely primarily on the target audience of the project and the specifics of the location.
+“For example, in the elite complex Privilegia on Krestovsky Island, we have landscaped the Malaya Nevka embankment, as well as equipped modern berths for yachts and boats.
+Also in Privilegia a spacious two-level lobby has been created, which is a kind of buffer zone between the living space and the street.
+There is a bar with author's cuisine, live music and a summer terrace, a cigar club with international status, and a round-the-clock service providing a wide range of services”, Oksana Kravtsova lists.

-Svetlana Moskovchenko, Head of Research at Knight Frank St. Petersburg, says: “In the Family Loft business class project, it is planned to organize a public space on the roof of the building, where you can relax, exercise or hold an event.”
-She notes that among the most popular types of internal infrastructure in luxury residential complexes are parking lots, a lobby and a concierge service, as well as storage space.
-The most unclaimed types of internal infrastructure are a winter garden, a billiard room and a cigar room, and a spa complex.
+Svetlana Moskovchenko, Head of Research, Knight Frank St. Petersburg, says: "In the Family Loft business class project, it is planned to organize a public space on the roof of the building, where you can relax, play sports or hold an event".
+She notes that parking lots, lobbies and a concierge service, as well as a storage space are among the most popular types of internal infrastructure in luxury residential complexes.
+The most unclaimed types of internal infrastructure are a winter garden, a billiard room, a cigar room, and a spa complex.

-Of course, the creation of additional infrastructure affects the cost of apartments, because the design of such infrastructure requires innovative solutions.
-Buyers also often have the question of how such zones will affect the cost of living in such residential complexes.
-Shahban Kurbanov, chief project engineer at Metropolis, says the impact on operating costs is minimal.
-“Even at the design stage, developers take care that such locations have their own operators.
-So, in premium residential complexes famous sports clubs organize their sports zones.
-For them, this is a way to advertise themselves and increase brand awareness, and for a developer - the opportunity to increase the uniqueness of their project and, as a result, demand.
-This symbiosis of developers and operators also affects the design sphere, unique solutions appear and new technologies are used.
-If earlier the market for designing residential complexes was a niche of standard solutions, now it is transforming into an absolutely creative history, ”says the expert.
+Of course, the creation of additional infrastructure affects the cost of apartments, because the design of such an infrastructure requires non-standard solutions.
+Buyers also often have a question about how such zones will affect the payment for living in such residential complexes.
+Shakhban Kurbanov says the impact on operating costs is minimal.
+“Even at the design stage, developers make sure that such locations have their own operators.
+For example, well-known fitness clubs organize their own sports zones in premium residential complexes.
+For them, this is a way to advertise themselves and increase brand awareness, and for a developer, it is an opportunity to increase the uniqueness of their project and, as a result, demand.
+This symbiosis of developers and operators also influences the design field, with unique solutions emerging and new technologies being used.
+If earlier the market for designing residential complexes was a niche of standard solutions, now it is being transformed into an absolutely creative area”, the expert says.

-Read the full article on the Kommersant website
+Read the full material on the Kommersant website.